winton/gitcycle/README.md

 * gitc qa pass # since we're changing this to pass all the tickets, we need to loop through all the merged issues and update the lighthouse state to pending-qa
 * gitc pull doesnt work in rc: https://gist.github.com/7e508977fbb762d186a6
 * Tag issue with milestone
-* There's still a Tagging Issue I tried to fix parseLabel http://d.pr/8eOS , Pass should remove Pending *, but remove the Branch Name
+* There's still a Tagging Issue I tried to fix parseLabel http://d.pr/8eOS , Pass should remove Pending *, but remove the Branch Name.
+Also, when I gitc reviewed failed [issue number] it marks it pending-qa and failed.. not correct.
+I'll take a look at this over the weekend -Tung
 * gitc discuss should tag issue with 'Discuss'
 * gitc ready - possibly do syntax checks
 * gitc commands should not track branches, so that they have to use the gitc push vs using git push
+$ gitc st - shortcut
+* issues aren't assigned to people